• Yoga is the art of harmonizing or uniting, the mind, body, and soul

 - Samskara is a reference to memories

-- Vasana refers to the groups that form in our mind which consists of similar actions, impressions or memories
+- Vasana refers to the groups of similar actions, impressions, and memories in our mind

 - Kriya is the practice of the techniques taught by yoga